For as long as I can remember I’ve been interested in people’s stories.

 Credentials and Experience

 I have a BA in English from Bard College and an MSW from Hunter College School of Social Work.
-I hold the most advanced NYS license in social work – Licensed Clinical Social Worker (LCSW) with the R psychotherapy privilege for independent practice.
+I hold the most advanced NYS license in social work – Licensed Clinical Social Worker (LCSW) with the R psychotherapy privilege for independent practice (LCSW-R).

-I am also a certified childbirth educator and trained labor doula.
+I am also a certified childbirth educator and trained birth doula.

 As a social worker I worked for many years with teenagers in a school-based sexuality education and counseling program, providing individual and group counseling and, as the clinical director of the program for ten years, supervising social workers and doing program development and training.
 I also co-authored a sexuality education curriculum for small groups.
 Additionally, I am SIFI-certified and have supervised graduate social work students for both Hunter College School of Social Work and Columbia University School of Social Work.